07raghavan/dot-web/README.md

 # Developers Of Tomorrow (DOT)

 A modern web platform for the CSE Data Science Department's student community.
-This platform facilitates learning, collaboration, and growth through workshops, events, and peer projects.

 ## Features